-Ladies and gentlemen, in 10 minutes we will be arriving at Chicago Union Station, with Thruway Bus connections to (locations).
+Ladies and gentlemen, in 10 minutes we will be arriving at Chicago Union Station on track (specify track number), with Thruway Bus connections to (locations).
 Please check around your seat and the overhead luggage rack for your personal possessions.
 If you need a Red Cap to assist you with your luggage, speak with an onboard employee.
 Customers with checked baggage can pick up your luggage at the baggage claim area.